Key Differences Between Lok Sabha and Rajya Sabha: India

 2. Political Reasons

 • Representation of States: The Rajya Sabha represents the states, ensuring regional interests are considered in national laws.
-This helps maintain balance between the central government and the states.
+This helps maintain a balance between the central government and the states.

 • Checks and Balances: Having two houses prevents hasty decisions and ensures laws are thoroughly debated and reviewed.